sdacunha/ryse/README.md

 ## Installation
 Download the RYSE home Assistant component from: https://github.com/mohamedkallel82/ryse/archive/refs/heads/main.zip

-and put it under `/homeassistant/custom_components` with the name `ryse`.
+Unzip it and then copy the folder `custom_components/ryse`  to your HomeAssistant under `/homeassistant/custom_components`.

-the tree should be be like the following:
+the tree in your Home Assistant should be be like the following:

     /homeassistant